indiana-nikel/mds_proj_522/README.md

 # Overview

-This is the main directory for the data science project: `mds_proj_522`.
+This is the main directory for the data science project: `wine_price_regression`.
-The data science project `mds_proj_522` is for the purpose of analysis and is for educational use.
+The data science project `wine_price_regression` is for the purpose of analysis and is for educational use.

 ## Description

-`mds_proj_522` is developing a predictive model for the price of wine based on up to 10 different explanatory factors.
+`wine_price_regression` is developing a predictive model for the price of wine based on up to 10 different explanatory factors.
 The data set, pulled from [https://www.kaggle.com/zynicide/wine-reviews](https://www.kaggle.com/zynicide/wine-reviews) contains approximately 130,000 different wine reviews to analyze from.